chiku524/ai-news-agent/blockchainvibe/DEMO_VIDEO_TRANSCRIPT.md

 **[0:00 - 0:20] INTRODUCTION**

-Hi, I'm [Your Name], and welcome to BlockchainVibe.
+Hi, I'm Nico Chikuji, and welcome to BlockchainVibe.

 This is an AI-powered blockchain news aggregator built with Fetch.ai's uAgents framework, SingularityNET's MeTTa Knowledge Graph, and deployed on Cloudflare Workers and Pages.